thiagoponte/Angular-Springboot-H2/README.md

 ## Instructions

-Assuming Ubuntu Linux for the install commands, adjust accordinly to your OS.
+Assuming Ubuntu Linux for the install commands, adjust accordingly to your OS.

 ### Backend application